-The Policy describes how Columbia Dental Health Clinic may use and disclose your protected health to carry out treatment, payment, or health care operations.
+The Policy describes how Columbia Dental Health Center may use and disclose your protected health to carry out treatment, payment, or health care operations.
 Other uses and disclosures of your information will be made only with your written authorization (unless otherwise permitted or required by law).
 The Policy also describes your rights to access and control your protected health information and informs you of your rights to make a complaint to either the office or to the Secretary of Health and Human Services if you believe we have violated your rights.

 We are required to abide by the terms of the Policy.
 We may change the terms of the policy at any time.
 The new notice will be effective for all protected health information that we maintain at the time of the change.
 We can provide you with any revised Policy upon request.
 You may contact our office by one of two ways: calling our Office Manager and requesting that a revised copy be sent to you in the mail, or asking for one at your next appointment.